Hyphaeic/EXTERNAL/README.md

 | **[SGRP](./research_prospectus/positionPaper.pdf)** | Symbol Grounding Research Programme developing economically-grounded, self-regulating autonomous agents |

 ### Systems
-*emergent, abstract patterns*

 | Project | Description |
 |:--------|:------------|
 | **HYPHAGRAPH** | Decentralised compute fabric with unified hierarchical address space—no distinction between local and remote |

-Research *composes* technology.
-Technology *instantiates* systems.

 ---

 ## Applications

-Our framework enables:
+Our framework seeks to enable:

 - **Embodied AGI** — Sovereign, unified compute substrate for physical bodies.
 Agents that are *of* the world, not merely *in* it.
 - **RTOS with Provable Timing** — Heterogeneous cadences (μs control loops, ms sensor fusion, s logging) without forcing a global clock.
 Deadlines become cylinder membership constraints, not floating numbers.
 - **Decentralised Inference** — Mesh compute where topology emerges from operation, not configuration.
 Extension is growth, not integration.
 - **Unified Hierarchical Memory** — RAM, storage, network collapsed into single locality.
 No replication, no consensus, shared state.
-- **Costly Information Markets** — On-chain prediction markets as sensors where agents pay for world-model updates with real, irreversible cost.
-- **Adaptive Indices** — Ultrametric-native storage with designed locality.
-Distance is engineered, not inherited.
 - **Autonomous Manufacturing** — Machine embodiment for self-operating production.
-We have plans to embody a CNC machine as an early testbed for closed-loop physical agency.
+We have plans to embody a CNC machine using FPGAs as an early testbed for processing closed-loop, physical agency.

 FDRS provides the mathematical foundation—provable locality, compositional time, ultrametric distance—that makes these applications tractable rather than aspirational.